Respite care and carer breaks

 The assessment of your needs as a carer can be carried out at the same time as the assessment of the person you are caring for.
 It can also be carried out separately.

 Further information about this and how to get one can be found on our adult carers page.

-If you as a carer are eligible for support, you may also be eligible for a carer's personal wellbeing budget to help meet your needs
+- If you as a carer are eligible for support, you may also be eligible for a carer's direct payment to help meet your needs.

 Sometimes family and friends can help share your caring responsibilities.
 If you don’t have a personal support network, you could arrange for respite care using: